 That evolutionary forces play out heterogeneously across geographic mosaics is now a foundational concept in ecology and evolutionary biology (REFS).
-These mosaics are in part driven by environmental differences between habitats that alter the selective forces acting on different phenotypes , and a principle underlying assumption is that there is gene flow such that individuals from different habitats mix over space (REFS).
-Although the evolutionary outcomes of these spatial processes have been explored in depth (REFS), it is less well understood how selective mosaics and their consequent evolutionary forces impact population dynamics over contemporary timescales .
+These mosaics are in part driven by environmental differences between habitats that alter the selective forces acting on different phenotypes , and in part driven by gene flow, such that individuals from different habitats mix over space (REFS).
+Although the evolutionary outcomes of these spatial processes have been explored in depth (REFS), it is less well understood how selective mosaics and their consequent evolutionary forces impact population dynamics as they unfold .
 How the ecological dynamics of phenotypically diverse metapopulations, wherein constituent populations are subject to different selective regimes, are altered affected by evolutionary forces is less well known.

 Migratory populations that return to a breeding ground or natal stream to reproduce are linked to each other by some proportion of the population that permanently disperse, or stray into the ‘wrong’ site; we might say that there is at least one Kevin in every school or flock in every school or flock (figure [fig:xkcd]).
 The rate at which individuals stray, m, has been subject to a growing amount of both theoretical and empirical research and may be linked to errors made at an individual-level that are themselves diminished by migrating in groups and pooling individual choices .
 Regardless of the mechanism’s governing straying, the effect that it has on the dynamics of individual populations and the metapopulation as a whole is a topic of considerable interest that has tangible conservation implications .
 Whether, and to what extent, the ecological consequences of straying depend on the evolutionary dynamics that emerge from populations distributed across a selection mosaic is unclear.
 How the assumed negative evolutionary effects of straying and subsequent gene flow is balanced by the positive effects of demographic rescue is the subject of this contribution.

 Migrating Geese, a comic from Randall Monroe’s xkcd (https://xkcd.com/1729/).
 A flock of geese travel in the direction of a shared destination, the lone stray named Kevin.
 In this case, the rate of straying is m=0.05, which is not an uncommon rate for migrating populations of salmon .
 Reprinted under the Creative Commons Attribution-NonCommercial 2.5 License.